Connect with a certified trainer for free

 • Plantar fascia stretching

 Severe cases of plantar fasciitis may require immobilization and physical therapy.
-If your symptoms persist for several months, your doctor may recommend a cortisone injection to help relieve inflammation and pain.
+If your symptoms persist for several months, your doctor may recommend a cortisone injection to help relieve foot inflammation and heel pain.

 Try these exercises to help address your condition: